 When multiple projects are running in parallel, resource conflicts can become a real challenge.
 One employee can be required for several initiatives at the same time, which is a direct consequence of resource dependencies between projects.

 - Poor resource planning.

-Before intaking a new project, a resource manager should have an idea of resource demand for this project (how much capacity and what competences are required), compare it to available employees’ competences and capacity, and find ways to bridge them.
+Before starting a new project, a resource manager should have an idea of resource demand for this project (how much capacity and what competences are required), compare it to available employees’ competences and capacity, and find ways to bridge them if necessary.
 Otherwise, it will result in last-minute hiring which actually won’t solve the problem immediately – it takes time before a newcomer can deliver the required output.

 Assigning the right resources to the right tasks

 To ensure efficient work on projects, you should assign employees to tasks that correspond to their competence levels.
 However, it can be challenging for the following reasons.